oscarfermor/canonical-property-streaming-platform/README.md

-# Canonical Property Event Stream
+# Canonical Property Event Stream update

 A real estate event ingestion platform that generates property events and normalizes them with Apache Flink, and stores them in a Bronze table in Databricks for analytics.